deforde/tmenu/README.md

 ### TODO
 - Switch from GeneralPurposeAllocator to something more performant.
-- Tidy up build script.
-- Move ncurses code out of main.zig.
 - Handle C ffi return codes correctly.
-- Abstract away the need to manually allocate entry struct instances (similar to what was done for the test code).
 - Possible features:
     - Fuzzy filtering.
     - vi bindings.